 Reduced amino alphabets can sometimes improve sensitivity and specificity of finding homologous matches between amino acid sequences.
 The first 12 AA_REDUCED alphabets were optimized for finding synteny between genomic sequences.
 The next 113 alphabets are from a review of published amino acid alphabets (Solis, 2015).
-The following 17 alphabets were optimized for amino acid classification.
-The final 18 alphabets are progressive mergers based on average similarities in PFASUM.
+The following 17 alphabets were optimized for amino acid Add2DB 7 classification.
+The subsequent 18 alphabets are progressive mergers based on average similarities in PFASUM.
+The following 25 alphabets were optimized for protein search.
+The final 8 alphabets were optimized for clustering.